sm-serhii/Java/README.md

-# Java
-This is an education repository for Java code, and here I will put some results of exercises during my journey in learning Java
+<h3>This is an education repository for Java code, and here I will put some results of exercises during my journey in learning Java</h3>